Azure/azure-powershell/src/DataMigration/docs/New-AzDataMigrationToSqlManagedInstance.md

 This command starts a Database Migration from the Source Sql Server to target Managed Instance.
 This example is for online migration.
-To make it offline add -OfflineConfigurationOffline to the parameters.
+To make it offline add -Offline to the parameters.

 ## PARAMETERS